HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - Depth comes from long-form content: newsletters and blogs.
 - Once you've established authority you can easily pivot around more topics and get more ideas for your products (since the content and other free information you've created to build that authority will be up forever - as long as the internet exists).
 #### Lead magnet
-- ==***Start with a free product***== that gives away valuable advice or actionable insights for a specific skill or interest.
+- ==***Start with a free product***== that gives away _valuable_ advice or _actionable_ insights for a specific skill or interest.
 From there, you can have their emails and lead them into a paid product *around that same topic*.
-	- If you want to see an increase in sales after your paid product launch, launch a new free product *relate to that same topic* with ***multiple*** embedded links to your desired paid product.
+	- If you want to see an increase in sales after your paid product launch, launch a new [free product](https://docs.google.com/document/d/e/2PACX-1vR9erFVnrl2DW3pxLmxwwPc4-v7sWONWQS5Dp-c3URTtXEq3-dzDqIJMx1C9itaW47UxCpkHQanwatl/pub) *relate to that same topic* with ***multiple*** embedded links to your desired paid product.
 - Giving away free products is how you [[#Free advertising |build trust]] with your customers and get an idea of how to sell your paid products more easily (i.e. your free product is an excerpt from your paid product to gauge the feedback of your customers before promoting the paid product).
 > You should have twice or thrice as many free products as paid products.
 - Free products should help your audience achieve **one small desirable goal** with a mini course or eBook.
+	- Something like a short, relevant [[Writing#Email list |tease]] that they can use to put your advice into practice.
 - Build them in a way that opens a curiosity loop, so that after consuming them, they have no choice but to want more (i.e. your free products are the prerequisites to fully utilize your paid products), so they purchase the paid products (by linking your paid products or affiliates in your free products).
 - Make them easy to consume and simple to implement. ==Make it completely obvious that you are here to offer as much _**value**_ as you can==.
 Remember how you bought online courses.
 You see the value in their free stuff, then you proceeded to buy the paid courses.
 -  If you want to build an automated system for free products, you may have to use a software like [gumroad](https://gumroad.com) and use [zapier](https://zapier.com) to transfer the emails over to [Beehiiv](https://www.beehiiv.com).